About the Council

 This is the Council’s full-time Secretariat, which supports the work of the Council.

 Eddie CaseyEddie Casey is Chief Economist and Head of Secretariat.
-He is currently on a staff loan to the OECD.
-He was seconded to the Council in 2013 and joined as an Economist in 2014.
+He was on a staff loan to the OECD from December 2023 to August 2024.
+He was seconded to the Council in 2013 and joined as a Senior Economist in 2014.
 He was previously employed as an Economist in the NTMA and as a Research Assistant in the ESRI and Central Bank of Ireland.
 His research has primarily focused on macroeconomic analysis/forecasting.
 Eddie holds a PhD in Macroeconomics from University College Dublin, and first-class honours degrees in M.Sc.
 Financial Economics and B.A.
 Economics from University College Cork.

-Niall ConroyNiall Conroy is Acting Chief Economist and Head of Secretariat.
-He joined the Secretariat as an Economist in 2015.
+Niall ConroyNiall Conroy is a Senior Economist at the Irish Fiscal Advisory Council.
+From December 2023 to August 2024, he was Acting Chief Economist and Head of Secretariat.
+He joined the Secretariat as a Senior Economist in 2015.
 Prior to joining the Secretariat in November 2015, he worked at the Economic and Social Research Institute, where his work focused on macroeconomic modelling and forecasting.
 Niall holds first class honours degrees in M.A.
 (Economics) and B.A.
 (Economics and Mathematical Studies) from UCD.

-Killian CarrollKillian Carroll is an Economist at the Irish Fiscal Advisory Council.
-He joined the Secretariat as a Research Assistant in September 2018.
+Killian CarrollKillian Carroll is a Senior Economist at the Irish Fiscal Advisory Council.
+He joined the Secretariat as an Economist in September 2018.
 He holds first class honours degrees in MSc.
 Quantitative Economics from University College Dublin and BSc.
 Economics and Mathematical Sciences from University of Limerick.
 He has previously worked as a Risk Analyst at FundRock Management Company S.A. in Luxembourg.

-Brian CroninBrian Cronin joined the Secretariat as a Research Assistant in November 2022.
+Brian CroninBrian Cronin joined the Secretariat as an Economist in November 2022.
 He holds first class honours degrees in MSc.
 Economics and Policy Analysis from University of Limerick and BSc International Business with French from University College Cork.
 He previously worked as an economic consultant with EY.

 Karen Bonner Karen Bonner is the Administrator and Secretary to the Fiscal Council.
 Karen joined the Secretariat in November 2018 having spent the past 14 years working for a Statutory & Regulatory Body, the Veterinary Council of Ireland (VCI) as Office Manager and Secretary to both its Audit, Risk & Finance Committee and Fitness to Practise Committee.
 Karen holds a Bachelor of Business (Hons) in Management from the Institute of Technology Carlow, and a Professional Certificate in Regulatory Affairs.